“Do you have any tips for getting a young toddler on a snowboard?”

 At the end of the day the snowboard is just our tool of choice to get outside as a family all winter long and snowboarding is the winter variant of us trying to raise a happy, competent outdoor child; one with the skills, passion and drive necessary to live a life full of independent, daring, fun and fulfilling outdoor pursuits.
 If you want to see some of our past over ambitious adventures and stay up to date with ones in the works as a family of four head over to our INSTAGRAM.

 And we can’t wait to do it all over again with our 8 month old son, Torin Cade, who’s birthday is six days before Aubrin’s so his timeline to snowboarding should mirror his big sisters, starting next season.
+(Although he’s already been introduced as seen in the backyard video below!)

 retrospective NOTES FROM THE AUTHOR